 Loudoun Water recommends wise watering at home.
-This includes checking your sprinkler settings to avoid over-watering.
+This includes checking your sprinkler settings to avoid overwatering.
 For most lawns, 15 minutes of watering is all it takes to maintain a healthy yard.
 Too much watering does not help roots grow, promotes mold and wastes water.
+Excessive watering can also result in a much higher bill.

 Loudoun Water recommends the watering schedule below to promote healthy plants and turf.
+The best time to water your yard is between 6:00 a.m. and 11:00 a.m. to avoid excess evaporation.
 This watering schedule also spreads out the water demand on our system.